bswaby/Touchpoint/NextGen TP Mocks/README.md

 ## 🧭 Leader Experience

 ### Leader Login
-Leaders need quick insights and actionable items to encourage and invest in others — and to be alerted when patterns change that may represent a ministry opportunity.
+Leaders need quick insights and actionable items to encourage and invest in others.
+To be alerted when patterns change that may represent a ministry opportunity.
-This dashboard provides a launching point to see everything happening within your sphere of ministry.
+This dashboard serves as a launching point to view all activities within your sphere of ministry.

 - **Navigation** – Consistent layout to easily switch between member and leader views
 - **Ministry Overview** – Quick stats and summaries for those under your leadership